Colin Stone: Gun Ghaol

 Stone founded Gun Ghaol, the world's first Scottish Gaelic metalcore band, in 2023 after posting a Celtic metal-inspired TikTok that went viral.

 The band's debut album Leum, which came out in October 2024, was streamed in more than 50 countries in the first week.
 It features a cover of Òran na Cloiche, which celebrates the return of the Stone of Destiny to Scotland.

 Stone credits his Gaelic-speaking mother for sparking his interest in starting the project.

+In May 2026, the band released the "first Gaelic World Cup song" ahead of Scotland's return to the tournament.